 (And Who Is More Likely To Be Accepted)

-Animating Museums is open to any current employee at a United States art museum.
+Animating Museums will be open to any current employee at a United States art museum.
 We are looking for people who have developed and executed inventive programs or projects and are in a position to continue to do so at their museum.
 We recognize that most creative projects involve collaboration and co-production, so applicants don’t need to be the sole author of a creative project.
 However, Animating Museums is not oriented towards professionals who primarily oversee, curate, or facilitate projects developed by other people in their museum or created by outside artists.
 The program is geared towards museum professionals more directly involved in conceiving and executing inventive programs, projects, and other other endeavors.

 What We Are Talking About